 The Daylily Garden at Montreal Botanical Gardens

 In the Summer of 2013, Bob and I drove to Montreal to take in the Mosaiculture 2013 competition underway at Montreal Botanical Gardens.
-The Garden had so much more to offer, including 31 specialized gardens, and when we hit upon one of those, the Daylily Garden, I could not believe the number and varieties of daylilies covering endless flowerbeds…daylilies such as this ruby red beauty.
+The Garden had so much more to offer, including 31 specialized gardens.
+When we hit upon the Daylily Garden, I could not believe the number and varieties of daylilies covering endless flowerbeds…daylilies such as this ruby red beauty.

 The main gate of Montreal Botanical Gardens features a giant-sized watering can, which, come to think of it, really is proportional to the vast array of flowers and plants waiting to be discovered within its boundaries.

 In each colour of daylily, there was much variation on the shade, size and style of petals.
 This scarlet red daylily,

 when compared to a paler example of a red daylily, hints at the vast amounts of hybridization that has taken place by gardening enthusiasts and professional horticulturalists over the years.

 Mass plantings of any one cultivar of daylily made for a stunning show,

 but it is when I got up close to any one individual flower that I could see the finer details and subtle differences between the cultivars and distinguish one from the other.